stardog-union/stardog-blog/content/posts/2017-blockade-stardog-1.md

 discourseUsername = "pdmars"
 +++

-Scaling a database beyond a single node is a complex undertaking that introduces a myriad of new challenges and avenues for failure.
+Scaling a knowledge graph platform, or even just a database, beyond a single node is a complex undertaking that introduces a myriad of new challenges and avenues for failure.
 Stardog Cluster solves many of these challenges and provides a highly-available database that can be distributed across multiple servers in your infrastructure.<!--more-->